 Each alternative package of improvements for the project area was compared in a formal analysis.
-Factors such as addressing the project purpose and need statement, safety improvements, anticipated permitting needs, project cost, natural resource impacts, and right-of-way impacts were used as evaluation metrics to help arrive at a preferred alternative for the corridor.
+Factors such as satisfying the project purpose and need statement, safety improvements, anticipated permitting needs, project cost, natural resource impacts, and right-of-way impacts were used as evaluation metrics to help arrive at a preferred alternative for the study area.